 1.6.6 Viewing a Test Report

 Reports are automatically saved to the D:\Program Files\Kaelus\iQA\iQA Reports directory, in a compressed .rpt format.

-1. From the user screen, press the Report button.
+- 1. From the user screen, press the Report button. - 2.
 The report screen will be displayed.
-Press the Browse button.
-The directory screen will be displayed.